elastic/logstash-forwarder/README.md

 ♫ I'm a lumberjack and I'm ok!
 I sleep when idle, then I ship logs all day!
 I parse your logs, I eat the JVM agent for lunch! ♫

-(This project was recently renamed from 'lumberjack' to 'logstash-forwarder' to make its intended use clear)
+(This project was recently renamed from 'lumberjack' to 'logstash-forwarder' to make its intended use clear.
+The 'lumberjack' name now remains as the network protocol, and 'logstash-forwarder' is the name of the program.
+It's still the same lovely log forwarding program you love.)

 ## Questions and support